rakeshcsit/pdi-health/README.md

 show priority of instructors to audit based on tiers on the instructor page

-make sure audit params match audit form params

 encouragement flag - instructor that needs lots of positive encouragement

 1. put in tiers for instructors_url
-3. put in audit dates next to instructors
+3. put in audit dates next to instructors - onto a seperate page - because instructors is crowded
 6. tier updates need to be visible when editing an instructor
 7. compare audits - report
 - really good for tier 1 instructors